dexidp/website/content/docs/templates.md

 ## Customize the official container image

-Dex is primarly distributed as a container image.
+Dex is primarily distributed as a container image.
 The above guide explains how to customize the templates for any Dex instance.

 You can combine that with a custom `Dockerfile` to ease the deployment of those custom templates: